ProfPujz/lyceum/index.md

 ---
 # The Lyceum

 Every Saturday, 2pm GMT / 10am ET on Twitter Spaces.
-Click on the name of the text to access the copy/translation we'll be discussing.
+Click on the name of the text to access the copy we'll be discussing.
 DM [@ProfPujz](https://x.com/ProfPujz) on Twitter to be added to the GC.

----

 | Date       | Text                                                                                                                     |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------ |